tomaverlaine/tomaverlaine.github.io/_posts/2026-02-14-otaku-basist.md

 ---

-**Zoo-chan:** Hey everyone, welcome back to Girls' Phone Talk!!
+**Zoo-chan:** Hey everyone, welcome back to Girl Phone Talk!!
 Okay so today's special guest is literally one of our coolest friends — Xiao Lang, aka Lang Ye, bassist of Silly Function.
 Say hi!!

 **Xiao Lang:** Hey everyone.
 I'm Lu Lingjie, bassist of Silly Function.
 Also known as Goushi Lao Lang LLJ Spirit.
 Yeah, all of that is technically my name.